crowleyrr/PPA/README.md

 # Steps to use this project

+1. Install Visual Studio 2022.
+2. Choose the option to clone a GitHub repo.
+If you are having difficulties doing this, you can refer to external documentation here: https://docs.microsoft.com/en-us/visualstudio/version-control/git-clone-repository?view=vs-2022
+3. Once you have cloned the repository and have it open in Visual Studio, set up the emulator to run the application on a mobile device.
+To do this, ensure that at the top of Visual Studios you have selected the following: Debug, Any CPU, PPA.Android.
+From here you can select the dropdown to the right of these fields to create a new Android emulator if you do not already have one.
+4. Once you have your emulator, click on the emulator to launch it.
+This will bring up the application on the device.
+5. If any errors occur when launching the emulator, you can quit the emulator and launch it again.
+If further complications arise, please contact the developer.

 # Developer Information
 Rachel Crowley is a second-year graduate student at Central Michigan University pursuing a master's in Computer Science.
 Her main focus within Computer Science is development - both web and software.